Comparison Guide

 Vendor Lock-inHigh — policies only work inside their cloudNone — unified governance for Anthropic, OpenAI, local LLMs, any MCP tool

-Budget EnforcementReactive — throttling/alerts after spend occursProactive — real-time hard-caps at tool-call level via L402
+Budget EnforcementReactive — throttling/alerts after spend occursProactive — real-time hard-caps at tool-call level via request-path policy

 Governance ScopeBlunt — general "least privilege" IAM rolesGranular — per-tool, per-session, per-task constraints